Drynxx/8-BALL-Project/README.md

-# I created this mini-game just for fun
+# 8 ball_project
-eyo
+eyo, created this for fun